 Favorite Local Restaurants

 You can’t truly be a “tourist” without trying the local restaurants, right?
 Please, SKIP OLIVE GARDEN AND APPLEBEES.
-Let me tell you about my favorite local restaurants:
+Let me tell you about [some of] my favorite local restaurants.

-Olde Madrid is downtown on 6th st. It’s a cute Spanish restaurant that serves delicious tapas and paella!
-Tapas are smaller dishes, typically appetizer sized) that you share with a group of people.
+Olde Madrid is downtown on 6th St. It’s a cute Spanish restaurant that serves delicious tapas and paella!
+Tapas are smaller dishes, (typically appetizer sized) that you share with a group of people.
 They have a variety of cold and hot tapas, even vegetarian friendly options.
-To those wary of trying anything outside the burger and pasta realm, do not fear!
-I was an extremely picky eater as a child, and to this day there are some foods I still won’t touch, and I’ve found I loved many dishes here.
-My favorites include their baked goat cheese, Seville crab cakes, Spanish meatballs, and can’t forget a paella: The Matador.
+My favorites include their baked goat cheese, Seville crab cakes, almond meatballs, and can’t forget a paella: The Matador.
 Pick your favorite day and bring your hunny here for a date night!